 - 1. For Generic and ACCESS students please submit the Campus or Time Change Request Form. - 2.
-For new students accepted into a nursing program the Request to Move Form must be completed and submitted on the day of orientation. - 3.
-Regardless of the reason, a request shall be granted on a space availability basis. - 4.
+Regardless of the reason, a request shall be granted on a space available basis. - 3.
 In the event space is not available the request will remain on file until space becomes available.
 If the student no longer wishes to pursue the request they may have it removed by requesting via email to nursing@tri-c.edu.

-All forms are located on the Nursing Blackboard Group site.
+^{}All forms are located on the Nursing Blackboard Group site.